Skip to main content

 The structural incentive is clear: shorter useful life assignments produce higher depreciation, which reduces the carrier’s payout.
 A carrier that systematically assigns useful lives 20 to 30 percent shorter than what independent data supports will save millions of dollars across its book of business.
 No one inside the claims department has an incentive to assign longer useful lives.
 The adjuster’s performance is not measured by the accuracy of depreciation calculations; it is measured by cycle time and, in many organizations, by indemnity spend.

-Consider the economics from the carrier's perspective.
-If a carrier handles 50,000 property claims per year and its depreciation schedule averages $2,000 in over-depreciation per claim, that is $100 million in withheld payments annually.
+Consider the economics from the carrier’s perspective.
+A carrier handling 50,000 property claims per year whose depreciation schedule averages $2,000 in over-depreciation per claim withholds $100 million annually.
 Not every policyholder will challenge the depreciation.
-Many will accept the carrier's numbers without question, particularly if they do not understand how depreciation is calculated or that the numbers are negotiable.
+Many will accept the carrier’s numbers without question, particularly if they do not understand how depreciation is calculated or that the numbers are negotiable.
 The carrier profits from every claim that goes unchallenged.

 Practical Takeaways